D-Roberts/lq-backprop/README.md

 # LQ Matrix Backpropagation Algorithm Implementation

 TensorFlow implementation of differentiable LQ matrix decomposition for square, wide and deep tensors.
-Addition to the code implemented in TensorFlow Core.
-PyTorch, and MXNet (and part of the official distributions).
+Addition to the differentiable decompositions implemented in TensorFlow Core, PyTorch, and MXNet (and part of the official distributions).

 # To Cite